stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

-# Web Programming Assignment 2018/19 (DRAFT)
+# Web Programming Assignment 2018/19

 ---

 ## Dates and weightings

 - This assignment contributes 25% to the overall mark for the module, and 50% of the coursework mark for the module
-- It should be submitted through duo by 14.00 on Wednesday 12th December 2018.
-Marks should be returned to you by 18th January 2019
+- It should be submitted through duo by 14.00 on Wednesday 1st February 2018.
+Marks should be returned to you by 1st March 2019. *This is a change from the original assessment deadline as notified on 2nd November 2019.*

 ---